szczyglis-dev/py-gpt/README.md

 - `Show date separators in groups on the context list`: Show date periods in groups, default: True

+- `Show date separators in pinned on the context list`: Show date periods in pinned items, default: False

 - `Use Context`: Toggles the use of conversation context (memory of previous inputs).

 - `Store History`: Toggles conversation history store.